 3.3.3.
 Monitor the experiments in real time in both the time and frequency domains.

 3.3.3.1.
-Time domain monitoring of the PCD reveals if signals are sized appropriately for the current instrumentation settings.
+Time domain monitoring of the PCD shows whether signals are sized appropriately for the current instrumentation settings.
 Specifically, signal clipping is to be avoided, since it will appear in the frequency domain as multi-tone harmonic response.

 3.3.3.2.
-Time domain monitoring of the PCD also reveals if cavitation signals are seen earlier than expected based on propagation time from ultrasound source to exposure compartment to PCD.
+Time domain monitoring of the PCD also shows if cavitation signals are seen earlier than expected based on the propagation time from the US source to the exposure compartment to the PCD.
 If such signals are seen, this may indicate leakage of cavitation agent into the test chamber.

 3.3.3.3.
-Frequency domain monitoring of the PCD indicates the type of bubble behavior and can be used to adjust to drive levels as needed to achieve the desired cell stimulus (e.g. lower drive levels for harmonic excitation).
+Frequency domain monitoring of the PCD indicates the type of bubble behavior and can be used to adjust the drive levels as needed to achieve the desired cell stimulus (e.g. lower drive levels for harmonic excitation).

 3.3.3.4.
-In order to ensure that the first exposures are not missed, start the data collection process prior to turning on the ultrasound source drive signal.
+In order to ensure that the first exposures are not missed, start the data collection process prior to turning on the US source drive signal.

 3.3.3.5.
-Monitor the amplifier output signal that drives the ultrasound source (as opposed to the waveform generator output) throughout the experiment in order to ensure that the exposure is proceeding as expected.
+Monitor the amplifier output signal that drives the US source (as opposed to the waveform generator output) throughout the experiment in order to ensure that the exposure is proceeding as expected.
 Use a high voltage probe for this measurement and make sure that the oscilloscope is set to compensate for probe attenuation.

 3.3.4.
 After exposing a sample, carefully remove it from the test chamber.